cvilsmeier/sqinn-go/README.md

 [![License: Unlicense](https://img.shields.io/badge/license-Unlicense-blue.svg)](http://unlicense.org/)
 [![Mentioned in Awesome Go](https://awesome.re/mentioned-badge.svg)](https://github.com/avelino/awesome-go)

-Sqinn-Go is a Go (Golang) library for accessing SQLite databases in pure Go.
+Sqinn-Go is a Go (Golang) library for accessing SQLite databases without cgo.
 It uses Sqinn <https://github.com/cvilsmeier/sqinn> under the hood.
 It starts Sqinn as a child process (`os/exec`) and communicates with Sqinn over stdin/stdout/stderr.
 The Sqinn child process then does the SQLite